webplatform/docs/apis/css-regions/NamedFlow/regionfragmentchange/index.md

 |LiveURL=http://letmespellitoutforyou.com/samples/region_fragmentchange.html
 }}{{Single Example
 |Language=JavaScript
-|Description=Log to console any shifts of content from one region to another that result when resizing the layout elements.
+|Description=Log to console any shifts of content from one region to another that result when resizing the window, and thus the layout elements.
 |Code=document.getNamedFlows().namedItem('main').addEventListener('regionfragmentchange', function() { console.log(inc++) }
 |LiveURL=http://letmespellitoutforyou.com/samples/region_fragmentchange.html
 }}